 You’d be right to suggest that we’re talking about agile process.
 But even within an agile process, you find rigidity in some sub-processes.
 For example, what if you were to contract a company whose work structure is lean, but whose cemented their design process in mobile-first ideology?
 If your business depends on the desktop, but the company pushes for mobile-first, it’s a swamp.

 Mobile design strategy is the way to go

 Mobile design strategy, on the other hand, recognizes the importance of mobile while remaining malleable to the priorities of a given project.
-If the client needs to focus on mobile, we’ll adapt a mobile-first approach.
-If their desired user actions require purchasing, we’ll defer to a study that indicates most online shopping in the US happens on computers, and will start by designing for desktop.
+If the client needs to focus on mobile, we’ll adopt a mobile-first approach.
+If their desired user actions require purchasing, we’ll defer to a study that indicates most online shopping in the US happens on computers and will start by designing for desktop.
 Both approaches will result in a final product that works on all screen and browser sizes.

 Fixed vs. Fluid vs. Responsive vs. Adaptive

 Regardless of whether a project prioritizes mobile or desktop, websites need to be designed to work on all devices.
 There are four main classifications for sites concerning mobile design.

 A fixed website is designed not to move when then resized in the browser.
 Typically, fixed sites are optimized for desktop, and appear tiny on a mobile display, often breaching the screen’s boundaries.
 Example of a fixed website.
 (Some fixed websites you view on a desktop are adaptive websites).